 Guilty?
-We’re all friends here; you can be honest with me.
-I will fully admit that when I was running my own design firm, I was guilty of all of the above at some point or another.
+Don’t worry, we’re all friends here; you can be 100% honest with me.
+In a moment of radical candor, I will fully admit that when I was running my own design firm, I was guilty of all of the above at some point or another.
+In the moment, it can be easy to slip into one of those traps, and color outside the lines.

-A repeatable process can be the difference between an interior design firm that is profitable and one that is not.
+A repeatable interior design process can be the difference between an interior design firm that is profitable and one that is not.

-Building a repeatable process is easier said than done right?
+Building a repeatable interior design process is easier said than done right?
 False!
 It doesn’t have to be complicated, but If you’re finding it challenging, start with these 4 tasks.

 The design process covers everything from how you identify and qualify your ideal client, gather client and project information, organize project assets, deliver contracts, invoice, manage product selection or ordering, revisions, installation, the project closeout, and more…